developeric/VSMPEG/README.md

   [C Libraries]: <https://www.vapoursynth.com/doc/installation.html>

-### Installing Python and VapourSynth

-Ensure the Python version you have installed (or are going to install) is supported by the version of VapourSynth you are installing.
-The supported Python versions in correlation to a VapourSynth version may differ per OS, notably on Windows due to its Python environment in general.

-When installing Python and VapourSynth, you will be given the option to "Install for all users" by both.
-Make sure your chosen answer matches for both software or VapourSynth and Python won't be able to locate each other.

-### Installing the required pip packages

-Use Terminal to navigate to the downloaded (or cloned) location (e.g. `cd C:/Users/John/Documents/VSMPEG`) and then run `pip install -r requirements.txt`.

-Note: I do not recommend running `pip` with administrator permission!

-### pvsfunc and it's dependencies

-[pvsfunc] is used all over VSMPEG, in fact, VSMPEG is really just a wrapper for pvsfunc; an example use-case of pvsfunc.
-This means you must make sure to install any needed dependencies for pvsfunc.

-Go to the Dependencies section of [pvsfunc]'s README and see what is needed for the input file you are working with.
-From there, the README will also provide instructions on how to install them.
-If you need the dependency but don't have it, then pvsfunc (and therefore VSMPEG) will error out and tell you what is needed to be installed.

 ## Usage

 This is a brief explanation of usage of VSMPEG, more verbose information and other ways of using VSMPEG can be found